-We include apparel, tech, footwear, packs, and good old-fashioned classic gear.
+We’ve got apparel, tech, footwear, packs and storage, and good old-fashioned classic gear.

 If there’s one thing that’s been missing from the world of smokeless fire pits — the latest and greatest trend in camping and tailgating alike — it’s their overall lack of portability.

 No more!
 Breeo introduced the Y Series to make its fire pits and outdoor cooking accouterments easier to carry and assemble.
 The Y Series gets its name from its three retractable legs, so it can stand elevated off the ground.

 But the real magic is in the single folding handle along its side.
 Weighing 31 pounds, the Breeo Y Series carries like a piece of luggage — just collapse the legs, lift, and go.